-Hiram E. Chodosh became president of Claremont McKenna College on July 1, 2013.
-He is CMC’s fifth president.
-President Chodosh is a recognized innovator in higher education, comparative law scholarship, and international justice reform.
+Hiram E. Chodosh became the fifth president of Claremont McKenna College on July 1, 2013.
+An accomplished leader in several domains, he is widely recognized for his innovations in higher education, scholarship in comparative law, and expertise in international justice reform.

-Born in 1962 in Elizabeth, New Jersey, President Chodosh received his B.A. in history from Wesleyan University in 1985, and his J.D. in 1990 from Yale Law School in 1990.
+Born in Elizabeth, New Jersey, Chodosh received his B.A. in history from Wesleyan University in 1985 and his J.D. from Yale Law School in 1990.
 He entered law practice at the New York City headquarters of the international firm Cleary Gottlieb, where he specialized in transnational practice.
-In 1993, he left the firm to join the faculty of the Case Western Reserve University School of Law in Cleveland, Ohio.
-Over his 13-year tenure at Case, President Chodosh developed a reputation as an innovator, both in the classroom and in positions of academic leadership.
-He served as the Hostetler Professor of Law, director of the Frederick K. Cox International Law Center, and associate dean for academic affairs.
+In 1993, he left the firm to join the faculty at the Case Western Reserve University School of Law in Cleveland.
+During his 13-year tenure at Case, Chodosh taught courses in conflicts of law and comparative and international law.
+He also served in multiple leadership roles including as the Hostetler Professor of Law, director of the Frederick K. Cox International Law Center, and associate dean for academic affairs.
 In 2000, he received the Distinguished Teacher Award for his innovations in curriculum and instruction.

-Building on his achievements at Case, President Chodosh became Dean of the S.J.
+Building on his achievements at Case, Chodosh became dean of the S.J.
 Quinney College of Law at the University of Utah in 2006.
-He also served as the Hugh B. Brown Endowed Presidential Professor of Law and Senior Presidential Adviser on Global Strategy.
-During his seven-year tenure, he worked collaboratively to establish several new centers on law and bioscience, global justice, educational innovation, and research on veterans in transition.
-With his direction, the university embraced the vision, design, and approval for a new $62.5 million LEED Platinum law school facility that now serves as a new gateway to the Utah campus.
-The building was developed to foster creative educational models that enhance student leadership experiences, interdisciplinary research, and global education, President Chodosh was named one of the 25 most influential legal educators by the National Jurist magazine in 2012.
+During his tenure, he served as the Dean, the Hugh B. Brown Endowed Presidential Professor of Law, and the Senior Presidential Advisor on Global Strategy.
+In that dual capacity, he helped establish several new university centers to address law and bioscience, global justice, educational innovation, and research on veterans in transition.
+With his direction, the university embraced the vision, design, and approval for an award-winning LEED Platinum law school facility that now serves as a new gateway to the Utah campus.
+The building was developed to foster creative educational models that enhance student leadership experiences, interdisciplinary research, and global education.
+In 2002, National Jurist magazine named Chodosh one of the 25 most influential people in legal education for his numerous contributions to the field.